 Pour the sauce over the chicken.

 Cover the pot and cook on low for about 5 to 6 hours, or until the chicken is cooked and tender.

-- Add a cube of chicken bouillon for extra chicken flavor.
+- Add a chicken bouillon cube to the sauce for extra chicken flavor.

 - Replace the cream of mushroom soup with cream of chicken soup or cream of chicken with herbs.